MaxRamgraber/Simple-AEM-Toolbox/README.md

 **Q: There are still strange artefacts along my no-flow boundaries or inhomogeneities.
 What happened?**

-A: If you have tried the solutions in the answer above and the issue persists, try increasing the resolution of the element by increasing `segments`.
+A: If you have tried the solutions in the answer above and the issue persists, try increasing the resolution of the element by increasing the element's `segments`.
 Most of the constant-strength line elements I used here require sufficient resolution to induce the desired effect.
 It is difficult to predict how large this resolution should be in advance.